anhnguyendepocen/functional-programming-in-R/pdf_book.md

 Simple functions are usually already vectorised, or can easily be made vectorised using `ifelse`, but for functions more complex the `Vectorize` function is needed.

-As an example we can consider a tree data structure and a function for computing the node depth of a named node -- the node depth defined as the distance from the root.
+As an example we can consider a tree data structure and a function for computing the node depth of a named node---the node depth defined as the distance from the root.
 For simplicity we consider only binary trees.
 We can implement trees using lists:

 ```r